ELEPHANT SANCTUARY BRAZIL FAQs

 - We will not save the species through reintroducing captive elephants; we must preserve wild spaces and protect wild populations if we want to share the world with elephants in the future.

-A. It is vital to remember that we are not introducing them to the wilds of Brazil.
+It is vital to remember that we are not introducing them to the wilds of Brazil.
 The sanctuary is fully enclosed and managed, to keep elephants in and to prevent intrusion from people on the outside.
 We will not be breeding the elephants, so the elephant population at the sanctuary will remain controlled.

-A. No they will not destroy the habitat.
+No, they will not destroy the habitat.
 Based on our model sanctuaries, we know that the elephants will bring a positive impact, actually promoting increased diversity of both flora and fauna.
 It is important to consider several key factors that minimize or eliminate this concern:

 - We will have a very low population density.
 When we calculate the difference between cows and elephants we see that cows in this region are managed at about 1 cow per hectare.
 This direct equivalent is about 1 elephant per 6 hectares; at maximum capacity we will have approximately 1 elephant per 18-20 hectares.

 - The majority of the elephants we will house are Asian, they live in the forest by nature and bring a very positive impact: dispersing seeds, promoting new growth and opening corridors through the forest that are used by native wildlife.

 - The African elephants are a little harder on their environment but they do bring a positive impact, opening forest canopies to allow sunlight to promote new growth.

 - The property will be divided in numerous sections, and ideally several sections will be available to each group: male, female, African and Asian elephants.
 These sections will allow us to close off areas that may need time to rejuvenate.
 This is not something that was required by our model sanctuaries but the option exists if needed.